dolph/recipes/meunière.md

 Heat butter in a skillet over medium-high heat:

-- 2 tablespoons unsalted butter
+- 2 tablespoons clarified butter

 Dust filets in flour, shake off excess, and cook until browned on both sides and just cooked through (about 6 minutes).